s-rose1/Bigfoot-Sightings-Analysis/README.md

 The subsequent decline in sightings intrigued me.
 To better understand it, I decided to investigate the popular theories surrounding Big Foot.
 One such theory is that Big Foot sightings are simply bears being mistaken for the creature.
 A connection was found between decreased bear populations, possibly due to a 2018 salmon disease outbreak in the northwest, and the decline in sightings around the same period.

-**Seasonal Patterns:** A breakdown of sightings by season, with summer leading due to higher outdoor activity in wooded areas.
-Cloud cover's influence on sightings was explored, revealing interesting peaks in sightings under both clear and completely cloudy skies.
+**Seasonal Patterns:** An analysis of sightings by season shows that summer leads; more people are outside during warmer months.
+This could contribute to increased sightings by increased incidence of mistaken bear sighitngs as well.
+In addition, cloud cover's influence on sightings was explored.
+It revealed peaks in sightings under both clear and completely cloudy skies.
+Clear skies could contribute to an increased amount of people outdoors while cloudy skies lend themselves to the possiblity of mistaken sightings.

 ### **Location Analysis**
-**Sightings per State:** The number of sightings is compared to state populations.
-Washington consistently leads in sightings, hinting at cultural and environmental factors influencing the phenomenon.
+**Sightings per State:** Big Foot sightings were laid over the 2018 US Census State Population.
+Washington consistently leads in sightings, hinting at possible cultural and environmental factors influencing the phenomenon.

-**Washington State Focus:** A detailed examination of Washington state's counties in relation to sightings and tree coverage.
-Sightings are more prevalent in densely wooded areas, possibly due to increased shading and higher chances of mistaken identity.
+**Washington State:** An examination of Washington state's counties in relation to sightings and tree coverage was undertaken.
+Sightings are more prevalent in densely wooded areas, possibly due to increased shading and once again, mistaken identity.

 ## Conclusion